 5) Their small size makes it easy to manage.

-6) Taking care of them do not require hard work, much equipment and isn’t capital intensive.
+6) Taking care of them does not require hard work, much equipment and isn’t capital intensive.

-7) Goat rearing business do not need a large rearing space due to their small size.
+7) Goat rearing businesses do not need a large rearing space due to their small size.

 8) They are pleasant and loveable to have around.